HOW TO PROPERLY QUARANTINE

 You can go ‘OCD-crazy’ cleaning, scrubbing and worrying – but in my experience, as long as your other horses are healthy and up to date on their strangles vaccinations, you don’t need to panic.

 Strangles is a very cagey virus.
 In 99% of the cases, horses will come down with symptoms 3 to 14 days after being exposed to the virus.
 In rare cases, the virus can lie dormant for longer periods of time.
-Other extreme cases include Bastard Strangles and horses that are “carriers” of the virus.
+Other extreme and rare cases include Bastard Strangles and horses that are “carriers” of the virus.

 Rather than worry about the extreme cases, I recommend vaccinating all of your horses (and donkeys) for strangles.
 The intranasal strangles vaccine is given as a series of two doses spaced 2-3 weeks apart.
 After an initial series of two immunizations, a horse should receive a booster annually.